 Click on any photo above to see it individually and with captions.

-Oil rigs and wrecks are great dive sites and are considered to be some of the safest type of Texas Gulf of Mexico diving there is.
+Oil rigs are great dive sites and are considered to be some of the safest type of Texas Gulf of Mexico diving there is.
 They are essentially artificial reefs and in many ways are comparable to a natural tropical reef.

 Texas Liberty Ship Wrecks and reefs that we dive: